Nationals vs. Royals Player Props Betting Odds

 Thomas Stats

-- Thomas has eight doubles, a triple, seven home runs, 13 walks and 25 RBI (55 total hits).
-He's also swiped four bases.
+- Thomas has 56 hits with eight doubles, a triple, eight home runs, 14 walks and 26 RBI.
+He's also stolen four bases.

-- Thomas will look for his 11th straight game with a hit in this contest.
-During his last 10 outings he is batting .366 with four doubles, three home runs, three walks and seven RBI.
+- Thomas has hit safely in 11 games in a row.
+During his last 10 outings he is hitting .310 with two doubles, four home runs, three walks and eight RBI.

 Thomas Recent Games